NetworkGradeLinux/mion-docs/docs/adds-and-ends.md

 The [meta-mion-stratum](https://github.com/NetworkGradeLinux/meta-mion-stratum)
 layer provides the recipes.

-> Note: the stratum recipe simply downloads the .deb archive provided by the Stratum project and extracts the contents (binaries, libraries and scripts) to the correct location on the mion filesystem.
+> Note: the Stratum recipe simply downloads the .deb archive provided by the Stratum project and extracts the contents (binaries, libraries and scripts) to the correct location on the mion filesystem.